 - No known meteorite has come from a meteor shower — the particles are too small.

 Interesting facts about meteors

-* The typical bright meteor is produced by a particle with a mass less than 1 gram and is no larger than a pea.
+- The typical bright meteor is produced by a particle with a mass less than 1 gram with a size no larger than a pea.

 Look for this icon.
 This denotes premium subscriber content.

 Learn more »